iJrod/Learn-Smart-Contracts-and-Tokens/README.md

     string public greet = "Hello World!";
 }
 ```
-**pragma** defined the compiler version of solidity, it will always be at the top of the file.
+**pragma** defines the compiler version of solidity, it will always be at the top of the file.

 ## Simple Solidity Examples
 Further up I referenced [Solidity](#solidity) under the [101 Lessons](#basic-101-lessons).
 It would be good to have a quick look through there, see if you understand anything and then put it to the side to work on later.